Updated: September 10, 2022 by Sean McQuaid

-In Florida, there is a similar violation called ‘careless driving.’
-While reckless driving covers those ‘wanton disregard for everyone’s safety, careless driving is for lesser conduct such as causing an accident, speeding, weaving through traffic or following too closely.
+In Florida, there is a similar traffic violation called ‘careless driving.’
+The main difference is that reckless driving is a crime and careless driving is a civil infraction.
+Reckless driving covers those ‘wanton disregard for everyone’s safety, careless driving is for lesser conduct such as causing an accident, speeding, weaving through traffic or following too closely.

 Those charged with careless driving may be driving dangerously, but it might just be an unintentional slip-up or failure to pay attention.
 Careless driving charges usually provide the option to be dismissed by completing a DHSMV-approved Florida traffic school course.